 "Storage requires refrigeration and keeping moisture levels low," Nestle said.
 "Most refrigerators have vegetable bins for this purpose."

-If you're looking for a popular container that allows excess moisture to escape, these vented containers by Rubbermaid have some rave reviews from verified Amazon customers and nearly 9,000 five-star ratings from verified shoppers.
+If you're looking for a popular produce saver that allows excess moisture to escape, these vented containers by Rubbermaid have some rave reviews from verified Amazon customers and nearly 9,000 five-star ratings from verified shoppers.
 Plus, they come in several sizes to accommodate all types of foods — from handfuls of greens to bunches of tall asparagus stalks.

 Do not wash or cut produce before storing